-In the first 24 hours, try to gently blot the area using cooled boiled water on a cotton wool pad.
-For 2 to 5 days after treatment, the procedure area may experience the following symptoms:
+For 2 to 7 days after treatment, the procedure area may experience the following symptoms:

 - Dryness and itching

-- DO NOT itch, pick, scratch or rub the area or the colour will heal unevenly or cause scarring and infection.
+- Do not touch, pick, scratch or rub the treated area or the colour will heal unevenly or cause scarring of infection.

-REMEMBER the colour is up to 50% darker straight after the treatment.
-It will fade after 4 to 7 days and the true colour will not come through until up to 4 weeks after the initial treatment.
+Please remember that the colour is up to 50% darker straight after the treatment and can take a little time to adjust to the colour and the new shape.
+The area will start to scab over very slightly and then begin to flake off, you will lose around 30-50% of the colour implanted over the next 7 days and after the first treatment they can be quite patchy and faded looking.
+The true colour will not come through until up to 4 weeks after the initial treatment.
 During the healing process, the colour may seem to have disappeared as it is obscured by the healing skin.
 Under no circumstances should you have further permanent cosmetic work undertaken during the 4-week period.

 General Post Procedure Information

-To avoid pigment fade for as long as possible, avoid excessive exposure to the sun or UV rays and use a good sunscreen or moisturiser with an SPF15.
+To avoid pigment fade for as long as possible, avoid excessive exposure to the sun or UV rays and use a good sunscreen or moisturiser with an SPF50.

 If you are planning an MRI scan, chemical peel or any other similar procedures, please inform your practitioner that you have had permanent cosmetics.